Planning to visit Kyoto but not sure how to explore it without getting overwhelmed by crowds?

-If you're planning your journey across the country, our Japan Travel Guide explains how Kyoto fits into a complete itinerary.
+If you're planning your route across Japan, you can also explore our Japan Travel Guide to see how Kyoto fits into your overall itinerary.

 Why Visit Kyoto?